mxagar/eda_fe_summary/README.md

 		- [Seaborn color palettes](https://seaborn.pydata.org/tutorial/color_palettes.html).
 	- Bar chart for correlations wrt. target: `df.corr()['target'].sort_values(ascending=True).plot(kind='bar')`.
 	- Pair correlations: `stats.pearsonr(df['x'],df['y'])`.
-	- Check if there is multicolinearity: it's not good.
+	- Check if there is multicolinearity (see section on Feature Selection): it's not good.
 	- Beware of confounding: two correlated variables can be affected/related by something different.
 - If you want to try different or plots:
 	- Historgrams: add density, `kde=True` in `sns.histplot()`.